 Table of Contents

-However, funding also brings a perception of control.
+However, funding can also bring a perception of control.
 If not handled carefully, money can divide a project into in-group and out-group developers.
-If the unpaid volunteers get the feeling that design decisions or feature additions are simply available to the highest bidder, they'll head off to a project that seems more like a meritocracy and less like unpaid labor for someone else's benefit.
+If developers who aren't officially paid to work on the project get the feeling that design decisions or feature additions are simply available to the highest bidder, they'll head off to a project that seems more like a meritocracy and less like unpaid labor for someone else's benefit.
 They may never complain overtly on the mailing lists.
-Instead, there will simply be less and less noise from external sources, as the volunteers gradually stop trying to be taken seriously.
+Instead, there will simply be less and less noise from external sources, as the "out" developers gradually stop trying to be taken seriously.
 The buzz of small-scale activity will continue, in the form of bug reports and occasional small fixes.
-But there won't be any large code contributions or outside participation in design discussions.
+But there will be fewer and fewer large code contributions from unexpected sources, fewer unexpected opinions voiced in design discussions, and so on.
 People sense what's expected of them, and live up (or down) to those expectations.

 Although money needs to be used carefully, that doesn't mean it can't buy influence.
 It most certainly can.
 The trick is that it doesn't buy influence directly.
 Instead, it buys development credibility, which is convertible to influence through the project's decision-making processes.
 In a straightforward commercial transaction, you trade money for what you want.
 If you need a feature added, you sign a contract, pay for it, and (if all goes well) the work gets done and the feature eventually lands in the product.
 In an open source project, it's not so simple.
 You may sign a contract with some developers, but they'd be fooling themselves — and you — if they guaranteed that the work you paid for would be accepted by the development community simply because you paid for it.
 The work can only be accepted on its own merits and on how it fits into the community's vision for the software (see the section called “Contracting” and the section called “Hiring Open Source Developers”).
 You may have some say in that vision, but you won't be the only voice.